fastoch/Docker-and-K8s/README.md

 ---

-# installing and using Docker
+# installing Docker

+## Windows Subsystem for Linux

 if you're running Windows 10 or 11, enable WSL2, so you can run a Linux system within Windows.
-You can easily find detailed procedures on the Web.
+You can easily find detailed tutorials on the Web.

   - once WSL2 has been enabled, open Windows Terminal, and run `wsl -l --online` to see all available distros
   - install your distro of choice, for example: `wsl --install Ubuntu-24.04`